 While it’s risky enough to put your money in such a volatile market, many people also worry about the security of their Bitcoin.
 This article will help give you the tools to protect your investment.

 Bitcoin Is Fairly Secure, But the Places You Keep It Might Not Be

 Due to the nature of the blockchain technology upon which most cryptocurrencies are built, your Bitcoin is unlikely to be directly hacked.
-But in order to buy and sell it, you need to use a cryptocurrency exchange.
+But you need to use a cryptocurrency exchange to buy and sell it.
 And to store it, you either need an exchange or a wallet.
 And these accounts are more vulnerable to hackers.

 Here are some steps you can take to protect yourself.

 Whether you store your cryptocurrency on an exchange or in a wallet, your first line of defense is a powerful password.
 Any accounts containing sensitive information, such as banking information, should have a complex password.

 It’s recommended that these passwords contain at least 16 characters.
 The difference a few characters can make regarding hackability is exponential.

 And make sure you don’t use personal information (like your name) or predictable patterns (like ABC).
 These might help you remember your password, but it also helps hackers crack it.